-Over the past ten years Rolls-Royce has invested £7.9Bn in research and development. b.
-In 2012 we invested £919m in R&D. Globally the company employs over 13,500 engineers, just over 31 per cent of the total workforce.
+Over the past ten years Rolls-Royce has invested £8.4Bn in research and development.
+In 2013 we invested £1,118m in R&D. Globally the company employs over 17,600 engineers, almost 32 per cent of the total workforce.

 Investment in Research and Technology has grown in the past decade, with two-thirds aimed at improving the environmental performance of our products.
-We are also investing in renewable and low-carbon technologies, including nuclear energy.
+We are also investing in low-carbon technologies, including nuclear energy.

 The Group has a growing portfolio of products and an increasingly comprehensive range of services.